444B/CLI/2_rm/readme.txt

 Intro:
 Lets move the sandbox.log file from 1_mv/ to this new directory 2_rm/ However,  if we run the ls command, we see that we already have a sandbox.log here! lets delete it quickly before we get confused
+I wonder whats on this one that we are about to delete? ;)

 Tasks:
 1. using the rm command on the "sandbox.log" file located in this directory to delete it